Dehri: Economy

 Important industries in Dehri include sawmilling and ghee processing.
 Other important commodities include plastic pipes, light bulbs, and shoes.

 The headworks of the Sone canal system is located in Dehri.

 Recreation

-Dehri is home to a stadium, five cinemas, four auditoriums, and three public libraries.
+Dehri is home to a stadium, two cinemas four auditoriums, and three public libraries.

 Transportation

 Dehri-on-Sone railway station (station code: DOS) is on the Gaya–Pandit Deen Dayal Upadhyaya Junction section of the Grand Chord line.
 It is the major railway station of Dehri.

 Dehri is located on major road Delhi Kolkata Highway, which connects to the major cities of India.